Top 16 Weird Scholarships That Can Help You Pay for College

 In addition to the $10,000 scholarship, Prudent Publishing Company will also make a $1,000 donation to your school if you are the winner.

 Finally, we’d like to share with you the most interestingly specific scholarship we have found.

 The Zolp Scholarship is for any Catholic student whose last name is Zolp, who also happens to attend Loyola University Chicago.

 Don’t go getting any bright ideas about changing your identity, either.
-To claim this scholarship, you’ll need to pony up a copy of your birth certificate AND a baptismal or confirmation certificate confirming your last name and your status as a Catholic.
+To claim this scholarship, you’ll need a copy of your birth certificate and a baptismal or confirmation certificate confirming your last name and your status as a Catholic.